adaogomesl/Leticia-LopezLab/PyRAI2MD/step1_geodesic_sampling.md

-# Case Study 1: Geodesic Interpolation
+# Step 1: Geodesic Interpolation
 This step will generate the initial training data set for us to use with PyRAI2MD to conduct machine learning - non-adiabatic molecular dynamics.

 NOTE: You need to do the following steps TWICE, one is for the reactant -> a minimum energy conical intersection (MECI), and then another from MECI -> product.
 Each of these will have their folders.